nikhilkotwani/Test/README.md

 5. Readme.md --> Information about the solution.

 There are two stages involved in setting up TechTestApp on AWS :
-1. Building the application locally using go (instructions for the same are located here : https://github.com/servian/TechTestApp/blob/master/doc/readme.md)
+1. Building the application using go (instructions for the same are located here : https://github.com/servian/TechTestApp/blob/master/doc/readme.md)
 2. Deploying the same via AWS cloudformation.